cwolves/copper-interface/README.md

 # Copper Interface

-This repository contains infrastructure as code to quickly get started with the Copper API.
+This repository contains infrastructure as code, and examples to quickly get started with the Copper API.

-In short, to use our API:
+In summary, to use our API:

-1. Gather your JSON Log data (we're working on other formats)
+1. Gather your JSON Log data, Windows Event Log data, or XML data.
 2. Send it to our AWS Lambda based API ('https://zof5dm3d636vqsqssv65rhs5f40qhsde.lambda-url.us-west-2.on.aws/')

+Below, you will find documentation on how to use our API.
+You can:

+1. Use our API directly by sending a POST request to our API. ([API Specification](#api-specification)) ([Example Python Script](#quick-start-with-python))
+2. Use the AWS CDK to quickly create a stack in your AWS account.
+This will create a bucket in AWS that will forward file data to our API. ([AWS CDK](#quick-start-using-aws-cdk))
+3. Use Terraform to quickly create a stack in your AWS account.
+This will create a bucket in AWS that will forward file data to our API. ([Terraform](#quick-start-using-terraform))

 For any questions, feature requests, or suggestions reach out to thatcher@cwolves.com.
 I respond quickly!

 ## Copper API

 The Copper API sits between your log producers and your SIEM.
-It doesn't matter where these producers exist as long as they can send their JSON log data to the Copper API over the internet.
+It doesn't matter where these producers exist as long as they can send their JSON, XML, or Windows Event log data to the Copper API over the internet.

-NOTE: We are **actively** developing capability to accept XML data.

-One way to use our API is to push all of your logs to a bucket and use a Lambda to forward them to the Copper API.
-Our API will return the slashed data to you and This repository is allows you to instantly set up the AWS resources via their CDK for this pattern.

-Additionally, this repository contains an example Python script that shows how to send logs to the Copper API directly.

 ## API Specification

+You can send logs to our API via a POST request.
+The request body should be a JSON object with the following fields:

 Endpoint: <https://zof5dm3d636vqsqssv65rhs5f40qhsde.lambda-url.us-west-2.on.aws/>